-The school currently does not have any pupils with an Education, Health and Care Plan.
+The school currently has two pupils with an Education, Health and Care Plan.
 Decisions on the admission of pupils with a statement of special educational need / Education, Health and Care plan are made by the Local Authority.

 The admission arrangements for pupils without a statement of special educational needs / Education, Health and Care Plan do not discriminate against or disadvantage disabled children or those with special educational needs.